-The pandemic has brought in erratic incomes and uncertain months ahead.
+The pandemic has brought in erratic incomes and uncertain months ahead, putting hard cash among COVID essentials.
 Jobs are at risk, and everyone is worried about second waves and more lockdowns.
-It is always good to keep some extra cash at home and in your bank in these tough times.
+So, it is always good to keep some extra cash at home and in your bank in these tough times.
 You should limit yourself to essential spending, at least for the time being.

 6. Good healthy practices

 It may not be enough to have all that you need.
 Preventive steps with disease management is a good practice done regularly.
-You will want to:
+During COVID-19, you will want to:

 - Stay away from crowds – maintain social distancing